 Beginners should learn to keep their heads down and ignore significant core updates.
-That is because there is really nothing you can do about it, and worrying about them won’t help one bit.
+That is because you can do nothing about it, and worrying about them won’t help.

 What will help is that you work hard during an update because most other bloggers (your competitors) will be frozen in fear and waiting for the storm to pass.

-Well, once the storm has passed, you will be way ahead of them because you worked hard, while they took Google core update as an excuse not to work.
+Well, once the storm has passed, you will be way ahead of them because you worked hard while they took the Google core update as an excuse not to work.

-28. Could you please brief us on how this Corona Virus (COVID-19) pandemic affect bloggers.
+28. Could you please brief us on how this Corona Virus (COVID-19) pandemic affects bloggers?
 Did it affect your blog?

 No, I don’t think it affected my blog.
 And I won’t let it affect me.
 It’s business as usual with me, and in fact, I should say I’m now even more focused on what needs to be done.

-This virus pandemic is going to stop in the summer, and if you take massive action now, in the summer, you will see the Sun, while other bloggers will learn the harsh lesson of not having their priorities straight.
+This virus pandemic will stop in the summer, and if you take massive action now, in the summer, you will see the Sun, while other bloggers will learn the harsh lesson of not having their priorities straight.